vitessio/website/content/en/docs/23.0/user-guides/configuration-basic/delete-keyspace.md

 The `recursive` flag is required to ensure that the shard is deleted from all cells.
 If there are tablets still running against the shard, the command will fail.

-You can add an `--even_if_serving` flag to ignore running tablets, but it is not recommended.
+You can add an `--even-if-serving` flag to ignore running tablets, but it is not recommended.
 Otherwise, this would cause existing vttablets to get confused about their tablet records being deleted.

 If a keyspace has more than one shard, you may pass multiple shard names to `DeleteShards`.
 They will be deleted sequentially; if one deletion fails, the operation stops there.